elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 * A collection of materials associated with a training event or topic
 * Authors of the materials

-In the following paragraphs we discuss how to get these PIDs for your training materials.
+In the following paragraphs, we discuss how to get these PIDs for your training materials.
 Some real-word case studies provide a few examples of approaches to giving PIDs to your  training materials.

 ## Types of PIDs relevant for training materials